-For more information visit the Sure Start website or contact your local Jobcentre Plus office or social security office or Social Security Agency (SSA) office.
+For more information visit the Sure Start website at www.surestart.gov.uk/surestartservices/support/ helpwithchildcarecosts/maternitygrant/ or contact your nearest Jobcentre Plus office or social security office or Social Security Agency (SSA) office.
 If you are paid Statutory Maternity Pay (SMP), Statutory Adoption Pay (SAP) or Statutory Paternity Pay (SPP) by your employer, £100 of your income is disregarded for tax credits purposes for each week of SMP, SAP and SPP, even if your SMP, SAP or SPP is for less than £100 a week.
 You may want to ask HM Revenue & Customs (HMRC) to recalculate your tax credit award based on your current year's income.

-Funeral payment

-You can claim a funeral payment if you or your partner is getting
+Funeral payment You can claim a funeral payment if you or your partner are getting

-- Child Tax Credit at a higher rate than the family elements, or - Working Tax Credit where there is an entitlement to the disability element or severe disability element.
+- Child Tax Credit at a higher rate than the family element, or - Working Tax Credit where there is an entitlement to the disability element or severe disability element.